What is NEST Entrance Exam (National Entrance Screening Test)? - Eligibility, Colleges & Exam Pattern

 NEST Exam Benifits

-• The NEST exam also opens up opportunities for candidates to pursue Ph.D programs at top institutes in India and abroad.
+• Students who pass the NEST exam get opportunities to pursue PhD programs in prestigious universities in India and abroad.

 NEST Exam Pattern